Rescuers poised to begin evacuation of explorer trapped 3,400ft inside cave in Turkey

 Small camps set up at different levels inside the cave gave doctors, nurses and technicians a place to rest, the group said.

 Mr Dickey recorded a video message that was released by Turkish authorities late on Thursday.
-"Hi, I'm Mark Dickey from nearly a thousands metres," Mr Dickey said in the message, dressed in a red puffer jacket and using a headlamp.
+“Hi, I’m Mark Dickey from nearly a thousand metres,” Mr Dickey said in the message, dressed in a red puffer jacket and using a headlamp.

 “As you can see, I’m up, I’m alert, I’m talking.
 But I’m not healed on the inside yet, so I’m going to need a lot of help to get out of here,” he added.